 - It helps in planning and managing the delivery of services in the future.

-- It monitors the allocation of resources to a project and how they are used to meet the goals of the organization.
+- It monitors the allocation of resources to a project and determines how they are used to meet the goals of the organization.

-Disadvantages of Program Budget
+Disadvantages of a Program Budget

-Program budgets form an important part of any big organization these days.
-It provides the basis to allocate the resources to a project in the right manner.
-It not only lays down accountability but also brings efficiency and effectiveness in the organization.
-It helps to divide the activities under different sub programs for a particular project.
-Many may argue regarding the disadvantages of the program budgets.
-However, the advantages are much more and it helps in achieving the goals and objectives of the business in the desired manner.Last updated on : April 26th, 2019
+Program budgets form an important part of any large organization these days.
+They provide the basis to allocate the company’s resources to a project in the right manner.
+It not only lays down accountability, but also brings efficiency and effectiveness to the organization.
+It helps to divide the activities under different subprograms for a particular project.
+Many may point to the disadvantages of the program budget, but the pros outweigh the cons, and such budgets help in achieving the goals and objectives of a business in the desired manner.Last updated on : April 26th, 2019